Negative frequency: Sinusoids

+In (Eq.1) the second term is an addition to $\cos(\omega t)$ that resolves the ambiguity.
+In (Eq.2) the second term looks like an addition, but it is actually a cancellation that reduces a 2-dimensional vector to just one dimension, resulting in the ambiguity.
+(Eq.2) also shows why the Fourier transform has responses at both $\pm \omega,$ even though $\omega$ can have only one sign.
+What the false response does is enable the inverse transform to distinguish between a real-valued function and a complex one.

 Applications

 Simplifying the Fourier transform

-Perhaps the most well-known application of negative frequency is the formula:
+Perhaps the best-known application of negative frequency is the formula:

 which is a measure of the energy in function $f(t)$ at frequency $\omega.$ When evaluated for a continuum of argument $\omega,$ the result is called the Fourier transform.